XeonKHJ/RichTextBlock.Html2Xaml/Readme.md

 ## Distribution: NuGet

 The UWP fork does not have a NuGet package yet, partly because I don't really know how to work with NuGet yet.
-If anyone wants to contribute to update the NuGet related files to UWP, that would be great
+If anyone wants to contribute to update the NuGet related files this project, that would be great

 ## Usage
 1) In a XAML file, declare the namespace of the Common folder in your project, e.g.: